 Massachusetts Disability Law Center This legal services organization provides advice and legal representation to low-income individuals living with disabilities, including employment matters.

-Massachusetts Division of Labor Relations This state agency enforces Massachusetts’s collective bargaining laws, that cover public employees.
+Massachusetts Department of Labor Relations This state agency enforces Massachusetts’s collective bargaining laws, that cover public employees.

 Massachusetts Employment Lawyers Association MELA is the Massachusetts state affiliate of NELA, (see below).
 Our firm is a founding member of MELA and our attorneys have been leaders in MELA since it was established in the early 1990s.